 English PEN was founded by writer Catherine Amy Dawson Scott in 1921.
 Scott envisioned a club which would connect writers not only in London, or even Britain, but worldwide, to create a “common meeting ground in every country for all writers.”
 The acronym behind the P.E.N.
 Club, as it was then known, was a testament to its broad scope: Poets, Playwrights, Editors, Essayists and Novelists alike were all welcomed with open arms.

 The first meeting of the P.E.N.
 Club was held at the Florence Restaurant in Soho in October 5, 1921.
-Rules were drafted ("each member shall pay his own dinner-bill") and it was agreed that club members would meet every Tuesday evening henceforth.
+Rules were drafted and it was agreed that club members would meet every Tuesday evening henceforth.
 Formal speeches were kept to a minimum in order to prioritise interchange between writers.

-“It occurred to me,” Scott would later write, “that out of social intercourse comes understanding; and that if the great writers of the world met in friendship and exchanged ideas, a nascent kindliness would deepen till it appeared in their books.”
+“It occurred to me that out of social intercourse comes understanding; and that if the great writers of the world met in friendship and exchanged ideas, a nascent kindliness would deepen till it appeared in their books.”

 "a common meeting ground in every country"

 This innate emphasis on understanding and the exchange of ideas would prove to be one of the most enduring aspects of PEN’s work throughout the decades.

 Scott’s hopes of establishing an international network of writers were swiftly realised.
 Within three years of English PEN’s founding there were 19 PEN clubs around the world.
 The first meeting of what would become the annual PEN Congress was held in London in May 1923, and was attended by representatives from 11 countries.
 With an ever-growing number of members worldwide, it became necessary to establish some guiding principles for the organisation, and the first version of the PEN Charter – drafted by the founding President of English PEN John Galsworthy – was passed at the 1927 Congress in Brussels: